pitchmuc/aepp/docs/schemaManager.md

 * xdmType : OPTIONAL : If you want to have the xdmType also returned (default False)
 * editable : OPTIONAL : If you can manipulate the structure of the field groups (default False).
 More details on [Editable concept](#editable-concept)
 * excludeObjects : OPTIONAL : Boolean that remove the lines that are defining objects/nodes.
 Default `False`.

+the `origin` column is automatically returned and is helping understanding if the field is related to the class, native in the field group or added to the field group via a dataType.

 ### to_dict
 Return a dictionary of the whole schema.
 You need to have instanciated the Field Group Manager